Can you make cold brew with milk? Yes, but…

 While using milk to make cold brew coffee has its advantages, it also has its drawbacks.

 One of the main drawbacks is that milk can spoil quickly, especially when left at room temperature.
 Brewing in the fridge is a must.
-With water, brewing in the fridge is recommended but not essential.
+When using water, brewing in the fridge is recommended but not essential.

 Another disadvantage of milk is that it will add to the calorie count of your drink.
 This can make it less suitable for those who are watching their weight.